+Visualizing Del.icio.us Roundup I have been coming across many del.icio.us tools to visualize usage during my daily researching hours.
+So many, that I have decided to start making note of the ones I come across.
+From the span of about two weeks, I have been collecting as many as I could find.
+I will list each one along with a description.
 Categories, Links, and Tags Ontology is Overrated: Categories, Links, and Tags This piece is based on two talks I gave in the spring of 2005 -- one at the O'Reilly ETech conference in March, entitled "Ontology Is Overrated", and one at the IMCExpo in April entitled "Folksonomies & Tags: The rise of user-developed classification."
 The written version is a heavily edited concatenation of those two talks.
 Today I want to talk about categorization, and I want to convince you that a lot of what we think we know about categorization is wrong.
 In particular, I want to convince you that many of the ways we're attempting to apply categorization to the electronic world are actually a bad fit, because we've adopted habits of mind that are left over from earlier strategies.
 I also want to convince you that what we're seeing when we see the Web is actually a radical break with previous categorization strategies, rather than an extension of them.